shikhar0507/backend-cloud-functions/docs/activities/share.md

 method: `PATCH`

-query parameters: `type` (optional)
+query parameters: `as` (optional)

-> The `type` query parameter can be used by a privilidged user to make a support request for creating an activity.
+> The `as` query parameter can be used by a privilidged user to make a support request for creating an activity.
-> The URL for the support request should look like this: `/api/activities/share?type=support`
+> The URL for the support request should look like this: `/api/activities/share?as=support`
-> For support requests, you don't need to be an assignee of the activity.
+> For support requests, you *don't* need to be an assignee of the activity.

 ## Full Request Body